“Can you sue for wrongful termination in Ohio?”

 First, let’s look at the three main reasons how an employee may be wrongfully terminated:

 If you believe you were wrongfully terminated from your place of employment, then contact the employment and labor law attorneys at The Friedmann Firm.
-Our combined years of experience mean that you are getting comprehensive and helpful legal guidance from compassionate and understand attorneys in Columbus, Ohio.
+Our combined years of experience mean that you are getting comprehensive and helpful legal guidance from compassionate and understand wrongful termination attorneys in Columbus, Ohio.
 Contact us today for a free case consultation about your wrongful termination in Ohio.